nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-03-05-cfo_salary_business_size.md

 The salary can vary widely depending on the exact revenue size, with those in companies closer to the $1 billion mark earning more.

-For example, the average salary for a CFO in companies with revenues between $50 million to $999 million is <a href="https://cowenpartners.com/average-cfo-salary-by-revenue/" target="_blank">between $170,000 and $450,000</a>.
+For example, the average salary for a CFO in companies bringing in between $50 million and $999 million is <a href="https://cowenpartners.com/average-cfo-salary-by-revenue/" target="_blank">between $170,000 and $450,000</a>.

+The exact figures can vary widely, reflecting the CFO salary by company revenue.

+The more the company makes, the more the C-Suite makes.

 - **Key Responsibilities and Challenges:**